openmsi/openmsipython/README.md

 1. Changing how often the "still alive" character is printed to the console: add the `--update_seconds [seconds]` argument where `[seconds]` is the number of seconds to wait between printing the character to the console from the main thread (the default is 30 seconds).
 Giving -1 for this argument disables printing the "still alive" character entirely.

 ### reconstruct_data_files
 This module subscribes a group of consumers to a topic on a cluster and passively listens in several parallel threads for messages that are file chunks of the type produced by `upload_data_file`.
-It reconstructs files produced to the topic from their individual chunks and puts the reconstructed files in a specified directory.
+It reconstructs files produced to the topic from their individual chunks and puts the reconstructed files in a specified directory, preserving any subdirectory structure on the production end.
 To run it in the most common use case, enter the following command and arguments:

 `reconstruct_data_files [working_directory_path] --config [config_file_path] --topic_name [topic_name]`